trevor-moore-dev/The-Strength-Forge/README.md

 # What it does
-My app will generate up to 6 week long workout programs for you - this can be generic/random, specified to a workout style, or extremely specific down.
+My app will generate up to 6 week long workout programs for you - this can be generic/random, specified to a workout style, or extremely specific, down to sets, reps, and weights.
 If a user enters their current max weights that they can lift my app will generate up to a six week long program tailored to your workout style with the amount of weight to use, the sets to do, and the reps to complete along with rest time between sets and calories to eat on a daily basis, which will all be based off user inputs.
 The user will be able to print all the